futuredapp/tasting/README.md

-# Taste #
+# Tasting #

-Taste is helper library for Android developers at FUNTASTY
+Tasting is Android library for easy acceptance testing, which features super-easy API and Spoon screenshot wrapper class, so you can easily take screenshots while running your instrumentation tests simultaneously on multiple devices and recieve pretty cool report afterwards.

 ## Instalation

-Check the newest version on [https://jitpack.io/#thefuntasty/taste](https://jitpack.io/#thefuntasty/taste)
+Check the newest version on [https://jitpack.io/#thefuntasty/tasting](https://jitpack.io/#thefuntasty/tasting)

 Add it in your root build.gradle at the end of repositories: